"Brussels and Washington should aim for a long-term sustainable transatlantic consensus"

 The war in Ukraine caused the US to temporarily increase its military presence in Europe.
 However, their long-term focus will likely move to the Asia-Pacific region.
 This means that countries need to reconsider how to manage security and defence issues in the future, both internally and in relation to the US, says Kjell Engelbrekt:

-"The debate on burden-sharing within the transatlantic alliance, which for decades was focused on defence spending and operational readiness, is outdated now that both Washington and Brussels see the responsibility for European security be transfered to this side of the Atlantic."
+"The debate on burden-sharing within the transatlantic alliance, which for decades was focused on defence spending and operational readiness, is outdated now that both Washington and Brussels see the responsibility for European security be transferred to this side of the Atlantic."

 Transatlantic security policy in new light